 Welcome to my little home on the Internet.
 I am so happy to have you here!
-I am a Labor and Delivery RN, a wife to an incredible man, and a mommy to the most wonderful little boy.
+I am a Labor and Delivery RN, a wife to an incredible man, and a mommy to the most wonderful two little boys.

 Moms are the glue that hold our families together by maintaining our marriages and keeping the house together all while ensuring our babies make it to bedtime in one piece.

-Mom-ing really does require some super human strength right from the start and that is why I chose to create a positive, uplifting, and informative space- so that we can band together and be each other’s tribe.
-The kind of tribe that I was so desperately searching for when I was going through some of my most trying days as a mother so far.
+Mom-ing really requires some super human strength right from the start and that is why I chose to create a positive, uplifting, and informative space- so that we can band together and be each other's tribe.
+The kind of tribe that I was so desperately searching for when I was going through some of my most trying days as a mother.

 I've made it my mission to write everything down and be as open and honest with you so that you can learn everything I have to give from pregnancy through toddlerhood.

 Seriously you guys, it has been a dream of mine for a long time to create a space where I can connect with other mamas and help you all get through the labors of motherhood with grace.
-And it’s finally coming to fruition!
+And it has finally come to fruition!
 Thank YOU!

 The Back Story